Present Perfect Continuous ESL Activities, Games and Worksheets

 ESL Present Perfect Continuous Activity - Grammar and Speaking: Writing Short Answers, Asking and Answering Questions, Freer and Communicative Practice - Pair Work - Intermediate (B1) - 30 minutes

 In this present perfect continuous speaking activity, students practice asking and answering Have you been questions.
 Students begin by writing short answers for the items on the worksheet in a random order in speech bubbles.
 Next, students swap worksheets with a partner.
-Students then take it in turns to choose an answer from one of their partner's speech bubbles and ask present perfect continuous Have you been...? questions to find out what the answer refers to.
+Students then take turns choosing an answer from one of their partner's speech bubbles and asking present perfect continuous Have you been...? questions to find out what the answer refers to.
 For example, if a student wrote the answer 'seven o'clock' in one of the speech bubbles, their partner might ask 'Have you been waking up at seven o'clock recently?'
 The student replies 'Yes, I have' or 'No, I haven't' accordingly.
 When a partner asks the right question, the student explains their answer, e.g. 'Yes, I have.
-I've been waking up at seven o'clock because I go jogging in the park before school, etc...'
-After the student has explained the answer and it's been discussed, their partner puts a tick next to the bubble and the students swap roles.
+I've been waking up at seven o'clock because I go jogging in the park before school.'
+After the student has explained the answer and it's been discussed, their partner puts a tick next to the bubble, and the students swap roles.
+Afterwards, students report back to the class on the most interesting things they found out about their partner.

 Have you been...?
 Preview